shining-grimace/midi-graph/README.md

 - AdsrEnvelope: applies an attack-decay-sustain-release envelope
 - Fader: applies a volume transition over time
-- Filter: applies a frequency filter, such as high-pass or notch
+- Filter: applies a frequency filter (an IIR filter based on biquads), such as high-pass or notch
 - Lfo: applies an oscillating modulation of volume, pan, pitch, mix balance, MIDI playback time dilation, or frequency filter cutoff
 - Transition: applies a modulation over a set duration of volume, pan, pitch, mix baance, MIDI playback time dilation, or filter frequency cutoff

 ### Grouping

-- CombinerNode: group together any number of child nodes which add together
+- CombinerNode: group together any number of child nodes which mix together equally
 - MixerNode: group exacty two children and customise the mix balance
-- PolyphonyNode: group a number of clones of a single node, activating them only when a new note is played to achieve
+- PolyphonyNode: manage clones of a child node, activating them when notes turn on to achieve polyphony with as many voices as needed

 ## Events

 A subset of standard MIDI events are currently supported.
-Events from a `mid` file will be coerced into a crate-specific format, and hese events can be generated in code as well.
+Events from a `.mid` file will be coerced into a crate-specific format, and these events can be generated in code as well.
+Using a `MidiNode`, events from a file can be played, though events can be injected into any node at any time as needed.

 These tables are non-exhaustive lists of MIDI event types, indicating which are used by MIDI Graph and which are planned for an implementation.

 ### Crate Events